Welcome to the Kredential Case Study

 Foundational Research & Competitor Analysis

-This gave us the clarity (and constraints) we needed to move forward with more confidence.
+This gave us clarity and the constraints needed to move forward with confidence.

 Scenarios